k-bru/RogueLists/README.txt

 #CSV file that is used to update the database daily (The contents of this file are also modified daily based on the scrape results)
 RogueLists\capvenv\roguelists\roguelike.csv

+Note about SQL in relation to this project:
+Django uses an Object-Relational Mapping (ORM) framework, which is a technique of mapping between the relational database and the object-oriented programming language.
+Django provides a high-level abstraction layer that allows developers to work with databases using Python classes and methods instead of writing SQL scripts.

+The models.py file in a Django app contains Python classes that represent database tables.
+These classes inherit from the django.db.models.Model class and define attributes that map to fields in the database table.
+The ORM framework takes care of translating these Python classes and their attributes into SQL queries and executing them against the database.

+When Django is set up, it creates tables in the database for each of the defined models.
+This is done by running a series of migrations, which are scripts that Django generates based on changes to the models.
+These migrations are stored in a special folder within the app called migrations.

+Therefore, Django does not require a typical SQL script file to initiate a database because the models and the ORM handle the creation and management of database tables.
+The models.py file is similar to a SQL script file in that it defines the structure of the database, but it is written in Python and uses Django's ORM to interact with the database.
+You can find the models.py file for a Django app in the app folder at capvenv\roguelists\rogueapp\models.py.

 Using RogueLists
 Once the application is up and running, users can navigate to the home page to see a new lists and popular games, and use the search feature to find any other roguelike game.